Prototype Perturbation for Relaxing Alignment Constraints in Backward-Compatible Learning: Conclusion

 \section{Conclusion}

 In this paper, we present a prototype perturbation mechanism for BCL.
 It allows us to align the new feature space with a pseudo-old feature space defined by the perturbed prototypes, thereby preserving the discriminative ability of the new model during BCL.
 Specifically, we have developed two approaches, neighbor-driven prototype perturbation and optimization-driven prototype perturbation, to implement this mechanism.
 We have conducted extensive experiments on the landmark and commodity datasets.
 Compared with state-of-the-art algorithms, our two approaches can achieve superior performance on both self-test and cross-test in most cases, demonstrating their effectiveness.
-Although achieving promising improvement, NDPP and ODPP leverage several hyperparameters to control the perturbations imposed on the prototype, which primarily reflects a heuristic design approach.
-In future work, we aim to develop backward-compatible learning methods with enhanced adaptability to the existing feature space.
-In future work, we aim to explore prototype perturbation or augmentation methods with superior adaptability, reducing the reliance on hyperparameters used for controlling the perturbations.